-- 1. Neurodiverse Edition (without assessment) - 2.
-Neurodiverse City & Guilds Assured Edition (with assessment module).
+- 1. Download Neurodiverse Edition valid for 10 years - 2.
+Online City & Guilds Assured Edition with assessment module).

 On successful completion of the City & Guilds Edition, students will receive a digital certificate and badge from a world wide recognised body they can showcase on their social media profiles, CVs and job applications.
 We hope this will incentivise them to complete the training and provide them with a valuable tool going forward.